 “The horror of that moment,” said the King.
 “I shall never, never forget!”

-“You will, though,” said the Queen, “if you don’t make a memorandum of it.” ~ Lewis Carroll, Through the Looking Glass.
+“You will, though,” said the Queen, “if you don’t make a memorandum of it.” ~ from Lewis Carroll, Through the Looking Glass.

-To survive, remember that a marriage or relationship breakup doesn’t change your value as a woman or man.
+To survive, remember that a marriage or relationship break up doesn’t change your value as a woman or man.
 You didn’t break up because of a failure on your part; the relationship failed for its own reasons.

-Surround yourself with a support group.
 Gather your old friends around you, and be deliberate about making new friends.
 Don’t focus on the fear of never being loved again; instead give yourself the gift of self-care, self-love, and self-soothing.
 This relationship breakup help involves surviving your emotions by accepting them.

-Don’t focus on the best parts of the relationship
+2. Don’t focus on the best parts of the relationship

 “It’s just all too easy, once you separate from an irreconcilable situation, to remember and focus on only the good,” Dr. Phil writes.
 You may find yourself forgetting the irritating habits of your partner and only remembering the nice and sweet things he or she did for you.
 “By doing this, it’s very easy to fool yourself into wishing that you were back in the relationship and rationalizing that things actually weren’t that bad.”